-PARAMETER DESCRIPTION UNIX Syslog: Active Press [SPACE BAR] and then [ENTER] to turn syslog on or off.
-Syslog IP Address Enter the IP Address of the server that will log the CDR (Call Detail Record) and system messages i.e., the syslog server.
-Log Facility Press [SPACE BAR] and then [ENTER] to select a Local option.
-The log facility allows you to log the message to different files in the server.
-Please refer to your UNIX manual for more details.
-When finished configuring this screen, press [ENTER] to confirm or [ESC] to cancel.
+PARAMETER DESCRIPTION Log Facility Press [SPACE BAR] and then [ENTER] to select a location.
+The log facility allows you to log the messages to different files in the syslog server.
+Refer to the documentation of your syslog program for more details When finished configuring this screen, press [ENTER] to confirm or [ESC] to cancel.

 Your ZyWALL sends five types of syslog messages.
-Some examples (not all ZyWALL specific) of these syslog messages with their message formats are shown next:
+Some examples of these syslog messages with their message formats are shown next: